FAC8/READMES/Week5/redis-data-types/redis-data-types.md

 Here we have added three elements to my set and told Redis to return all the elements.
 As you can see they are not sorted -- Redis is free to return the elements in any order at every call, since there is no contract with the user about element ordering.

-Sets are good for expressing relations between objects.
-For instance we can easily use sets in order to implement tags.

-A simple way to model this problem is to have a set for every object we want to tag.
-The set contains the IDs of the tags associated with the object.

 ###Redis sorted sets 🔡

-Sorted sets are a data type which is similar to a mix between a Set and a Hash.
-Like sets, sorted sets are composed of unique, non-repeating string elements, so in some sense a sorted set is a set as well.

-However while elements inside sets are not ordered, every element in a sorted set is associated with a floating point value, called the score (this is why the type is also similar to a hash, since every element is mapped to a value).
+Redis Sorted Sets are, similarly to Redis Sets, non repeating collections of Strings.
+The difference is that every member of a Sorted Set is associated with score, that is used in order to take the sorted set ordered, from the smallest to the greatest score.
+While members are unique, scores may be repeated.

-Moreover, elements in a sorted sets are taken in order (so they are not ordered on request, order is a peculiarity of the data structure used to represent sorted sets).
-They are ordered according to the following rule:
+Elements in a sorted sets are taken in order and they are ordered according to the following rule:

 * If A and B are two elements with a different score, then A > B if A.score is > B.score.